 Traditional solar panel arrays are connected in a series of parallel 'strings'.
 If one array is affected by shade, then the losses are passed onto the rest of the chain of cells.
 To prevent all the cells failing completely, the installation usually includes bypass diodes.
 These then reroute the current, bypassing the underperforming cells.
 However, despite stopping the array from failing all together - in the same way a set of Christmas tree lights go off when one bulb has gone - it does restrict the energy from the cells and lowers the entire strings voltage.

 The inverter is left to decide whether to optimize the voltage for the underperforming string or to maximise the energy harvested from the strings that haven't been affected at all.
 Either way, the inverter will be choosing one of two inefficient options as a result.

-A professional solar installer should be able to notify you of potential shade issues when visiting your home to quote you on an installation.
+A professional solar installer should be able to notify you of potential shade issues when visiting your home to quote you on an installation and will often carry out a shade analysis if they do install your system.
 But it is worth investigating yourself beforehand, taking into account the changing seasons for trees, shading from the property and surrounding properties chimneys, potential high-rise buildings being erected in the coming years that could restrict your solar system and anything else that could obscure your panels from the sun.